coq/coq/doc/sphinx/addendum/type-classes.rst

 Sections and contexts
 ---------------------

-To ease the parametrization of developments by typeclasses, we provide a new way to introduce variables into section contexts, compatible with the implicit argument mechanism.
-The new command works similarly to the :cmd:`Variables` vernacular, except it accepts any binding context as argument.
+To ease the parametrization of developments by typeclasses, one can use the command :cmd:`Context` to introduce variables into section contexts, it works similarly to the :cmd:`Variable` vernacular, except it accepts any binding context as argument, so variables can implicit, and :ref:`implicit-generalization` can be used (see also :ref:`section-mechanism`).
 For example:

 .. coqtop:: all